mattgwagner/Dreamhost-Dynamic-DNS-Updater/README.md

 Dreamhost-Dynamic-DNS-Updater
 =============================

-A work-in-progress to create a Windows Service that will update Dreamhost's DNS entries.
+A small Windows Service that will update Dreamhost's DNS entries to point to your home machine.

-To install, run msbuild.exe on the solution (requires allowing NuGet to restore packages) and then run `DHDns.Service.exe install` from a command line.
+== Installation ==

+Build the solution either via Visual Studio or via MSBuild.
+This will require allowing NuGet package restore.

+Add your DreamHost API key and host information into the app.config file.

+Run `DHDns.Service.exe install` from the command line to install the Windows Service.